Beware of These 7 Signs of Identity Theft

 Discover identity theft protection

 It can seem like your digital identity is everywhere, so it’s smart to do something to help protect it.
-By applying some common sense in how you handle your sensitive information — and taking advantage of the various programs that are available — you may be able to enjoy some added peace of mind if you’re concerned about identity thieves having a field day with your finances.
+By applying some common sense in how you handle your sensitive information—and taking advantage of the various available programs—you may be able to enjoy some added peace of mind if you’re concerned about identity thieves having a field day with your finances.

 Was this article helpful?